Connor-Miller/loot/docs/evidence/loot-first.md

   `land` (or pass a message through the tool) so the landed subject reads like history.
 Cosmetic, but worth folding into the ritual.

+## Findings from the second loot-first day (2026-07-11, the pre-land-gate lane)

+The lane that landed this section added the missing **pre-land gate** to `loot-first.ps1 land` (`cargo test` before finalize — review approves *projected WIP*, so nothing had yet proven the commit about to land builds;
+`-SkipTests` is the break-glass for non-code lands).
+Driving it surfaced:

+- **`status`'s hint is a finalize foot-gun on dirty work.** With edits on disk and no working change, `loot status` says "no working change (run `loot new` to start one)" — but `new` is capture-*then-finalize*: following the hint signed the dirty tree in one stroke (`0729287d`), skipping the review lane entirely.
+The first verb on dirty work should be `describe -m` (capture without finalize); the hint should say so.
+The accidental finalize rode to `main` break-glass beneath this lane's reviewed commit — content correct, subject the default, unreviewed.
+- **An oplog younger than the mistake protects nothing.** S4's `undo` exists for exactly this, but `.loot/ops` was minted the same day — the accidental finalize was **op 1, the floor**, and `undo` refuses to step behind it.
+  Expected for a just-shipped feature; recorded so the next reader doesn't assume undo covers pre-oplog history.
+- **`log`'s live row mislabels the fresh-empty-working state.** After `new` plus an empty `describe`, `loot log` rendered the *signed tip* as "(working change)" (`wlwzrvry 0729287d`) and hid both the real working node (`xsynprqr 53902449`) and the tip's actual message — while `status --json` reported the working identity correctly.
+Display-only, but it actively masked the accidental-finalize state while diagnosing it.
+- **Lane reap can't survive the amend era (code-read, not live).** The ferry reap marks a lane landed when *any signed change* carries the lane's `change_id`, scanning the raw graph with no abandonment filter — correct today (one signed version per change id), but the moment `loot edit` (map #169) makes signed same-`change_id` versions routine, an amended change's review lane reaps itself on every pass.
+Filed ahead of #171.

 ## Verdict

 Every box of the map's destination is exercised by this file's own history: